 This course is an introductory course in taxation with emphasis on certain themes that pervade the federal income tax system and their impact on business.
 Federal taxation concepts are used in effective decision making.
-Students will develop a working knowledge of the concepts of gross income, deductions, tax rates, and property transactions as they pertain to corporations, partnerships, S corporations, and individuals; and proficiency in the application of tax concepts as they pertain to business and individual taxpayers.
-(Prerequisite - Financial Accounting)
+Students will develop a working knowledge of the concepts of gross income, deductions, tax rates, and property transactions as they pertain to individuals and proficiency in the application of tax concepts as they pertain to taxpayers.